German 10-year yield gap with gilts around widest since 2010

 "The data has, I think, surprised on the upside more so than in any other major region of the world and obviously the inflation has proven much more sticky."

+The yield gap between 10-year UK and German yields inched up on the day to 81 basis points.

-Ten-year UK yields were unchanged on the day at 2.48 percent while 10-year German yields were also flat at 1.68 percent.
+Yields on 10-year UK gilts were flat at 2.49 percent while 10-year German yields were also flat at 1.68 percent.

-Analysts said the BoE's forward guidance, which prompted some in markets to bring forward their expectations for when UK rates would rise, had underlined the varying outlooks of the BoE and the European Central Bank.
+"The ECB has a clear easing bias, which the BoE does not," Marc Ostwald, fixed strategist at Monument Securities said.

+"Indeed the BoE forward guidance has so many caveats and exemptions as to make it perhaps even more useless, despite the fact that it is pegged three years out, while the ECB is a more nebulous but shorter time horizon."

-The ECB left interest rates at a record low 0.5 percent last week and affirmed they would remain there for some time and could even fall further.
+The European Central Bank left interest rates at a record low 0.5 percent last week and affirmed they would remain there for some time and could even fall further.

 Despite the rise in long-dated gilt yields in the wake of the BoE's guidance, the bias of both central banks to keeping interest rates low over the short-term held the two-year yield gap in the middle of this year's ranges, around 22 bps.